ChonaC/BootCamp-Project-One/README.md

 <br>
 Add live updates with the score of the game and what quarter and time during the quarter the teams are in.
 <br>
-Be able to customize the site based on your favorite team.
+Be able to customize the site based on your favorite teams colors.